 From this intel, you can identify topic ‘themes’ for your content plan.

-For example, Ideal Customer Profiling is one of my key themes, because it’s one of the biggest challenges that my clients have, and it’s also the central point to every marketing activity – so I have LOADS to say about it!
+For example, Ideal Customer strategy (aka your Customer Avatar) is one of my own key themes, because it’s one of the biggest challenges that my clients have, and it’s also the central point to every marketing activity – so I have LOADS to say about it!

-Decide on the frequency of your content and then select your publishing methods – how are you going to get your content seen by your ideal customers?
+Decide on the frequency you wish to put content out and then select your publishing methods – how are you going to get your content seen by your ideal customers?

 What platforms are you going to use?
 Your website, YouTube, Vimeo, Facebook, etc.